Start Here If Your Laptop Is Not Encrypted:

-- New for Fall 2020: Students please complete the encryption quiz in your CON Program Advisor Canvas Course and fill out https://uucon.org/encryption/encryption-form/to the best of your ability ;Faculty and Staff schedule appointment by submitting a Trouble Ticket.
+- New for Fall 2021: Students please complete the encryption quiz in your CON Program Advisor Canvas Course and join the CONSYSTECH Zoom Help room for verification.
+(M-F 8am-5pm)

-Please encrypt your computers prior to the scheduled drop-in dates.
+Please encrypt your computer prior to joining the Zoom Session.

 If You Have Had Your Laptop Verified By CON IT In A Past Semester: